 Talking it through

-If you are concerned about your care, or any of the services provided, please feel free to speak to a member of staff on the ward or in the department.
+If you are concerned about your care, or any of the services provided, please speak to a member of staff on the ward or in the department.
 You should always try to let the person delivering the service or their manager know that you are unhappy, so they can try to put things right for you.

 If you're staying in hospital or visiting an inpatient

 Talk to the ward sister or nurse in charge who will be wearing a distinctive red armband.
 He/she will listen to your concerns, agree what actions should be taken and update you on progress as required.